-Homework.
-Homework due date is posted on the class calendar.
+Homework (In-Class Lab).
+Homework (In-Class Lab report) due date is posted on the class calendar.
 Late homework (if it is turned in on the same day, but after the deadline) will have a 20% deduction on the grade.
 The day after, the solutions will be posted, and no more homework will be accepted for grading.

 Final Projects.
-Students will use the techniques they have acquired to simulate their systems of interest and prepare a report.
+Graduate Students will use the techniques they have acquired to simulate their systems of interest and prepare a report.